diya-agrawal1/SignSense-AI/TechnicalReport.md

 - **CPU:** MediaPipe Hands' WASM-based hand detection is the dominant CPU consumer in this pipeline — it runs a real neural network over every video frame.
 The classifier itself, per §4, is computationally negligible by comparison on any backend.
 - **GPU:** TF.js will use **WebGL** as its default backend in most browsers when available, dispatching the model's matrix multiplications as GPU shaders.
 MediaPipe Hands also uses WebGL for parts of its own pipeline (visible in the "Successfully created a WebGL context" log line seen during local testing).
 Both compete for the same GPU context — worth profiling together, not just the classifier in isolation, if GPU contention ever becomes a concern.
-- **NPU:** **Not used.** TensorFlow.js has no NPU/dedicated-AI-accelerator backend as of this project's dependencies — inference runs on CPU or GPU(WebGL/WASM) only.
+- **NPU:** **Not used.** TensorFlow.js has no NPU/dedicated-AI-accelerator backend as of this project's dependencies (`@tensorflow/tfjs` ^4.22.0) — inference runs on CPU or GPU (WebGL/WASM) only.
 On devices with a real NPU (e.g., newer phones/laptops with dedicated AI silicon), this app is not taking advantage of it; that would require a different runtime (e.g., ONNX Runtime Web with NPU execution providers, or platform-specific APIs), which is out of scope for the current TF.js-based architecture.
 - **Backend selection is automatic** and not currently pinned in code — `SignClassifierService.ts` uses whatever `tf.getBackend()` resolves to by default (typically `webgl`, falling back to `wasm` or `cpu` if WebGL is unavailable). **[Not yet measured]:** which backend actually gets selected on real target browsers/devices, and whether explicitly forcing a specific backend (`tf.setBackend('wasm')`, for instance) would be faster for a model this small — worth a controlled A/B measurement given the dispatch-overhead point in §4.

 ---